 By John Wagner, AEM Director, Materials Management, and Michael Wurzman, President, RSJ Technical Consulting

-(This is the 9th in a series of articles that assist AEM members in meeting today’s sustainability goals and compliance-reporting requirements; reducing financial risks; and generating financial opportunities from their sustainability and compliance activities.)
+(This is the 6th in a series of articles that assist AEM members in meeting today’s stringent substance-in-products documentation and reporting requirements; reducing their non-compliance financial risks; and generating financial opportunities from their compliance activities.

 For More Information

 For further information about how AEM and RSJ Technical can assist your company with designing and launching its RCMP, contact John Wagner, AEM director, materials management (email@example.com, tel: 414-298-4164).